Annual Policy Reminder

-In addition to the required policies, below are links to information on other important work topics.
+In addition to the above policies, below are links to information on other important work topics.

 President's Reaffirmation of Equal Employment Opportunity

-Stanford University prohibits discrimination and harassment and provide equal opportunity for all employees and applicants for employment regardless of race, religious creed, color, national origin, ancestry, physical or mental disability, medical condition, marital status, sex, age, sexual orientation, gender identity, veteran status, or any other trait or status protected by applicable law.
+Stanford University prohibits discrimination and harassment and provides equal opportunity for all employees and applicants for employment regardless of race, religious creed, color, national origin, ancestry, physical or mental disability, reproductive health decision-making, medical condition, genetic information, marital status, sex, age, sexual orientation, gender, gender identity, gender expression, military status, veteran status, or any other trait or status protected by applicable law.